 Initial statistical comparisons

-Initially, Fisher’s exact test was used to compare differences in the number of complications seen with different case presentations and surgical methods.
+Initially, Fisher’s exact test was used to compare differences in the number of complications with different case presentations and surgical methods.
 Presence or absence of a complication was the dependent variable.
-Continuous explanatory variables assessed included were age, weight, anesthetic time, and surgical time.
+Continuous explanatory variables assessed included were age, weight, anaesthetic time, and surgical time.
 Using a Shapiro-Wilk test, none of these datasets were likely to be from a normal distribution (P<0.001 for all) and, therefore, they are reported as median (range).
-Categorical variables assessed were sex, neuter status, breed, pre-surgical MPL grade, use of trochleoplasty, type of trochleoplasty (TWR vs TBR), use of medial release, use of lateral imbrication, use of TBW, number of A-wires, A-wire point of insertion, A-wire direction, TTT distal cortical attachment, surgeon performing the procedure (senior surgeon vs. resident under supervision), A-wire alignment (only when two pins were used) and the use of postoperative antibacterial therapy.
+Categorical variables assessed were sex, neuter status, breed, pre-surgical medial patellar luxation grade, use of trochleoplasty, type of trochleoplasty (trochlear wedge recession vs trochlear block recession), use of medial release, use of lateral imbrication, use of TBW, number of K-wires, K-wire point of insertion, K-wire direction, TTT distal cortical attachment, surgeon performing the procedure (senior surgeon vs. resident under supervision), K-wire alignment (only when two pins were used) and the use of postoperative antibacterial therapy.
 With regard to the 4 different constructs (1 pin, 1 pin + TBW, 2 pins, 2 pins + TBW), Fisher’s exact test was initially used.
 Since there was no difference between the 4 groups, another analysis was performed taking into account the single variable (number of pins and +/- use of TBW).
 Finally, the Fisher’s exact test was used to determine whether TBW were more likely to be used in cases without an intact distal tibial tuberosity attachment; further, the bodyweight of dogs that did or did not have a TBW was compared to determine whether the use of this procedure differed according to dog size.

 Determining the factors associated with the risk of complications

 Simple and multiple logistic regression were used to determine the association of a range of variables with the occurrence of complications.
 Initially, the outcome variable was occurrence of any type of complication, and the explanatory variables were those listed above for Fisher’s exact test.
 These variables were first tested separately with simple logistic regression.
 In addition to assessing both bodyweight and the use of TBW separately in simple logistic regression, the interaction between these factors was also tested.
 Similarly, the interaction between use of a TBW and whether or not the distal tuberosity attachment remained intact was also tested.
 A multiple logistic model was then built, which initially included the variables identified as P<0.2 by simple regression.
 Contingency tables were used to assess the independence of each factor vis-à-vis other factors.
 The model was then refined over multiple rounds, using backwards-stepwise elimination of the least significant variable each time, and variables were only retained in the final model if they were significant in their own right (P<0.05).
-To characterize further the variables associated with complications, multiple regression analysis was repeated separately for the different types of complication: TTF/avulsions, patella reluxation and implant-related complications (including included seroma, skin irritation, or any cause of implant removal e.g. pin migration or patella tendinosis).
+To characterize further the variables associated with complications, multiple regression analysis was repeated separately for the different types of complication: tibial tuberosity fracture or avulsions, patella reluxation and implant-related complications (including included seroma, skin irritation, or any cause of implant removal e.g. pin migration or patella tendinosis).
 Logistic regression results are reported as odds ratios (OR), 95% confidence intervals (95% CI) and the associated P-value.
 The level of statistical significance was set at P<0.05 for two-sided analyses.

 Results